duncanmcclean/simple-commerce/docs/events.md

 ### [`VariantOutOfStock`](https://github.com/damcclean/commerce/blob/master/src/Events/ProductOutOfStock.php)

-When a product variant has run out of stock, this event will be dispatched with the `product` and the `variant`.
+When a product variant has run out of stock, this event will be dispatched with the `variant`.

 ### [`VariantStockRunningLow.php`](https://github.com/damcclean/commerce/blob/master/src/Events/ProductStockRunningLow.php)

-When a product variant is running low on stock, this event will be dispatched with the `product` and the `variant`.
+When a product variant is running low on stock, this event will be dispatched with the `variant`.

 ### [`ReturnCustomer`](https://github.com/damcclean/commerce/blob/master/src/Events/ReturnCustomer.php)